-If concerns still exist then please contact the SENCO for a discussion.
-In addition there are external agencies which can be found on Southwark’s Local Offer site which may be of use in discussing your concerns.
+If concerns still exist then please contact the SENDCO for a discussion.
+In addition, there are external agencies which can be found on Southwark’s Local Offer site which may be of use in discussing your concerns.

 “What happens if I am still worried or disagree?”